-Then in 1960 we were enticed to relocate to the 6th increment of "Dream City" in Kahului.
-The plantation wanted Upper Paia back to grow sugar cane, and "Dream City" was non-arable land built on sand dunes.
-The 6th increment was offered to us for 25 cents per square foot.
-What a deal, or so we thought.
+Then in 1960 we were enticed by A&B, the plantation owner, to relocate to the 6th increment subdivision of "Dream City" in Kahului (currently that older subdivision across Ka'ahumanu Avenue from Maui College).
+The plantation wanted Upper Paia back to grow sugar cane and to cut back on the expense of maintaining the plantation camps.
+"Dream City" was non-arable land built on sand dunes.
+The 6th increment was offered to us at the affordable price of 25 cents per square foot.
+What a deal.
 The 6th increment was scraped of its top layer along with the kiawe trees right down to the bedrock of pure sandstone.
 I later found that the pH of the "soil" was 8.4, pure coral sand.
 I remember helping my Dad try to crush the sandstone with pick and shovel for years to make a plantable top soil.
-My Dad came from a pineapple sharecrop family so he wanted to make things grow for food.
+My Dad came from a pineapple sharecrop family in Ulumalu before working at Paia Mill so he wanted to make things grow for food.
 Solid sandstone is pretty hard stuff, it will bend your digging tools.
 We also hauled truckloads of dirt and manure from Paia and upcountry to try to make the soil more arable.
-To some extent we succeeded, but the land has a tendency to go back to its native bedrock, sand.
-Plus in windy Kahului, sand is always blowing over the land, creating sand berms and burying the more organic soil that we built up.
+To some extent we succeeded, but the land has a tendency to go back to its native bedrock, sand, which is also a pH buffer.
+Plus where we lived, sand was always blowing over the land, creating sand berms and burying the more organic soil that we built up.
 It was a losing battle.
 But I never lost my connection to agriculture.
-I picked pineapple for five summers before, during, and after high school, and I swung a cane knife as a seed cutter for Puna Sugar on the Big Island before they went out of business.
+I picked pineapple for five summers around my high school years, and I swung a cane knife as a seed cutter in the cane fields of Puna Sugar on the Big Island before they went out of business.

 Of course there is a lot more to this story, but just let me say that I have never seen this land thrive with abundant plant life until I installed this aquaponics system.
+I also use the fish water to periodically fertilize my in-ground fruit trees.
 I believe that this is the future of small scale urban agriculture as we lose our arable land and water resources.
-The more people that do this the better.
-I see a cooperative where a lot of smaller urban farmers will be able to provide for much of the food needs of Maui and decrease our dependency on imported foods.
+The more people that do this on Maui the better.
+I see an agricultural cooperative where a lot of smaller urban and traditional farmers will be able to provide for much of the food needs of Maui and decrease our dependence on imported foods.
 If it can be done in Kahului, it can be done anywhere.